NIRSAL MFB unveils new facilities for SMEs, salary earners

 It stressed that successful applicants of this product will, also, enjoy the benefits of the Federal Government Agricultural Credit Guarantee Scheme Fund (ACGSF), as well as the Interest Drawback Programme for farmers and businesses in the agricultural value chain.

-To access these facilities, NMFB MFB encourages individuals and business owners to visit any NIRSAL Microfinance Bank branch closest to them for more information on the products.
+To acess these facilities, NMFB MFB encourages individuals and business owners to visit any NIRSAL Microfinance Bank branch closest to them for more information on the products.